shkrt/Shkrt.github.io/_posts/2018-02-05-analysing-datasets-with-daru-library.md

 {% endhighlight %}

-After typing this in pry console, you should see the output, which is basically the representation of a newly created `Daru::DataFrame` object, containing dataset's data, but it's not of any help at its current state, so we should print put available summary info of this dataframe:
+After typing this in pry console, you should see the output, which is basically the representation of a newly created `Daru::DataFrame` object, containing dataset's data, but it's not of any help at its current state, so we should print out available summary info of this dataframe:

 {% highlight ruby %}